For the irony, I have posted a report that I converted from a PDF file,

 Industry has know for over fifty years that it has been poisoning

 us and paid out millions to settle cases and seal the records (26).
+A book titled "Toxic Deception" documents how industries

 manipulates science, bends the law and endangers our